GlacioHack/xdem/doc/source/cli_topo.md

                 degrees: False

       .. note::
-        The data provided in extra_information is not validated beforehand.
+        The data provided in extra_information is not checked for errors before executing the code.
         Its use is entirely the responsibility of the user.

    .. tab:: outputs